On Packing Densities of Set Partitions: Introduction

 \section{Introduction}

-Pattern avoidance and containment in combinatorial objects has been studied since it was introduced by Knuth~\cite{Knuthvol3}.
+Pattern avoidance and containment in combinatorial objects have been studied since they were introduced by Knuth~\cite{Knuthvol3}.
 The first systematic study of pattern avoidance in permutations was done by Simion and Schmidt~\cite{SimionSchmidt}.
 Burstein~\cite{B98} introduced pattern avoidance in words.
 Klazar~\cite{abbafree,KlazarPartI,KlazarPartII} and Sagan~\cite{Saganpartitionpatterns} introduced the idea of pattern avoidance in set partitions.
 In this paper we will explore the idea of packing patterns into set partitions.
-That is to say, instead of trying to avoid a particular pattern we will do our best to find set partitions with the most copies of a pattern possible.
-We will use this information to describe what we will call packing densities for different patterns.
+That is to say, instead of trying to avoid a particular pattern we will find set partitions with the most copies of a pattern.
+We will use this information to describe packing densities for different patterns.

-The idea of packing permutations was first studied by Price~\cite{Pricediss} in his dissertation.
+The idea of packing permutations was first studied by Stromquist~\cite{StromquistUnpub} in an unpublished paper and carried on by Price~\cite{Pricediss} in his dissertation.
 Many people~\cite{AAHHS02,Hasto02,HSV04,Warren04,Warren06} advanced the study of packing permutations, and Burstein, H\"{a}st\"{o} and Mansour~\cite{BHM03} extended the concept of packing to words.
 This paper is the first attempt at packing set partitions.
-We will see that this is closely related to packing words, and depending on the definition of pattern containment in set partitions, some of the work has been done for us.
+We will see that this is closely related to packing words, and depending on the definition of pattern containment in set partitions, some of the results on words carry over to this new context.
 We begin with some definitions.

 Let $[n]=\{1,2,\dots,n\}$.
 A {\it partition} $\pi$ of $[n]$ is a family of disjoint sets $B_1$, $B_2$, $\dots$, $B_k$ called {\it blocks} such that $\bigcup_{i=1}^k B_i=[n]$.
 We write $\pi=B_1/B_2/\dots/B_k$ where For example $\pi=145/26/37$ is a partition of the set $[7]$.
 Notice that $\pi$ has three blocks.
 Let $\Pi_n$ be the set of partitions of $[n]$ and $\Pi_{n,k}$ be the set of partitions of $[n]$ with at most $k$ blocks.